-This analysis confirms that the scaling factor ( $\phi$ = 3.3) proposed by Roy et al. (2013) is a general value as it yields accurate results with the new data set presented in this paper.
+This analysis confirms that the scaling factor (φ = 3.3) proposed by Roy et al. (2013) is a general value as it yields accurate results with the new data set presented in this paper.
 We do not pretend that this value exactly applies to other environments as Picard et al. (2014) found a lower value (2.3) for Antarctica with a SSA measurement technique that was inter-calibrated with ours.
 The temporal analysis during the three campaigns in James Bay, however, shows that the sensitivity to snow measurement uncertainties evolve during winter due to snow metamorphism.
 This sensitivity change is also important at 19 GHz.
-Although snow is almost transparent at this frequency at the beginning of winter when the grains are small, $T_B$ at 19 GHz becomes sensitive to snow in March because of snow grain growth.
-This could be of interest for the SWE retrieval approach, knowing that 19 GHz $T_B$ becomes sensitive to snow when snow grains become larger.
-As proposed in Derksen (2008) 11 and 19 GHz frequencies could be usefull for SWE retrievals for deep snow to overcome the problem of saturation at 37 GHz (see Rosenfeld and Grody, 2000).
+Although snow is almost transparent at this frequency at the beginning of winter when the grains are small, $T{\rm B}$ at 19 GHz becomes sensitive to snow in March because of snow grain growth.
+This could be of interest for the SWE retrieval approach, knowing that 19 GHz $T{\rm B}$ becomes sensitive to snow when snow grains become larger.
 At 11 GHz, snow is almost transparent throughout the winter demonstrating the utility of this band for monitoring soil conditions (phase, temperature) under the snow (Kohn and Royer, 2010).

 The inclusion of ice lenses in DMRT-ML significantly improves the simulations at H-pol.
-However, the model is not able to reproduce the observed spatial variability at 11 and 19 GHz at H-pol, which was shown to be related to snowpack stratigraphy inaccuracies, mostly related to ice lenses and strong variations in snow density (for example, thin snow crust).
-The large spatial variability of ice lenses and snow crusts at the meter scale (Rutter et al., 2013) can lead to the strong spatial variability of observed TB.
+However, the model is not able to reproduce the observed spatial variability

+Microwave snow emission modeling uncertainties in boreal and subarctic environments at 11 and 19 GHz at H-pol, which was shown to be related to snowpack stratigraphy inaccuracies, mostly related to ice lenses and strong variations in snow density (for example, thin snow crust).
+The large spatial variability of ice lenses and snow crusts at the meter scale (Rutter et al., 2013) can lead to the strong spatial variability of observed $T{\rm B}$.
 This ice lenses and snow crust spatial variability raise the need to develop efficient and practical methods to effectively characterize ice lenses and thin snow crusts, especially their density (Marsh and Woo, 1984).
 Using short-wave infrared photography (Montpetit et al., 2012) or SMP profiles (Proksch et al., 2015) are possible options.
-The coherence, which is not taken into account in DMRT-ML, is responsible for a large sensitivity of TB to ice lens thickness and can explain the observed TB variability at 19 and 11 GHz at H-pol.
+The coherence, which is not taken into account in DMRT-ML, is responsible for a large sensitivity of $T{\rm B}$ to ice lens thickness and can explain the observed $T{\rm B}$ variability at 19 and 11 GHz at H-pol.
 The implementation of the coherence in DMRT-ML is not difficult, but collecting the input variables in the field remains the major challenge.